epics-rip/exampleCPP/HelloWorld/HELLO_WORLD_SERVICE__README.txt

 PVACCESS

-This can be achieved by creating a RELEASE.local file in the configure directory of the ChannelArchiverService directory, e.g. if your EPICS 3 base and extensions code is in /epics/R3.14.11 and your base directories of the EPICS 4 prerequisites you wish to link to are in /epics4 then it could be of the form
+This can be achieved by creating a RELEASE.local file in the configure directory of the HelloWorld directory, e.g. if your EPICS 3 base and extensions code is in /epics/R3.14.11 and your base directories of the EPICS 4 prerequisites you wish to link to are in /epics4 then it could be of the form

 EPICS_BASE=/epics/R3.14.11/base